-The facility shall count each user who has completed registration, obtained required permissions for remote access, has a valid user agreement, and submitted an experiment safety form.
+The facility shall count only one user per an approved proposal regardless of the number of coinvestigators, and only if there was no On-Site User under the same proposal.
+The user has completed registration, obtained required permissions for remote access, has a valid user agreement, and submitted an experiment safety form.

-• Data Users: N/A. None of these facilities generate electronic data archives that would be utilized by the external community.
-An individual who reduces and/or analyzes data and who is neither an On-Site nor a Remote User is not counted as a Data User.
+• Data Users: N/A. An individual who reduces and/or analyzes data and who is neither an On-Site nor a Remote User is not counted as a Data User.

-Category: High-Flux Neutron Scattering Facilities Steward: Basic Energy Sciences Facilities:
+Category: High-Flux Neutron Scattering Facilities

-- High Flux Isotope Reactor (HFIR)
+Steward: Basic Energy Sciences

-- Spallation Neutron Source (SNS)
+High Flux Isotope Reactor (HFIR)

-- Lujan Neutron Scattering Center (Lujan)
+• Spallation Neutron Source (SNS)